The primary reason online shopping gained momentum so rapidly is the convenience it offers. Shoppable content is an essential asset in this journey.

 1. Ted Baker

-A luxury clothing brand from Britain – Ted Baker, has launched multiple campaigns with shoppable videos.
-Ted Baker is a brand with top-end products, attention to detail, and a humorous side.
+A luxury clothing brand from Britain – Ted Baker- has launched multiple campaigns with shoppable videos.
+Ted Baker is a brand renowned for its top-end products, meticulous attention to detail, and a humorous side.

-Ted Baker launched shoppable posts marketing video campaign with high entertainment value, engaging visuals, and interactivity.
+Ted Baker launched a shoppable posts-marketing video campaign with high entertainment value, engaging visuals, and interactivity.

-They reflected their brand values and identity through the videos impressively.
+They reflected their brand values and identity impressively through the videos.
 Products were tagged as shoppable in the video that allowed the users to click and get more information, product description and buy the products shown in the video in real-time.

 2. ASOS

-ASOS launched a shoppable posts (photos) campaign, AsSeenOnMe and integrated two key factors: user-generated content & Shoppable posts marketing.
+ASOS launched a shoppable post (photo) campaign, AsSeenOnMe, and integrated two key factors: user-generated content and shoppable post marketing.

-They encouraged their customers to share pictures of the products they bought from the website and share them on social media with Hashtag #AsSeenOnMe.
+They encouraged their customers to share pictures of the products they bought from the website and share them on social media withthe Hashtag #AsSeenOnMe.

 3. Diesel

-Diesel launched a hashtag campaign, #ForSuccessfulLiving, on their 30th anniversary.
+Diesel launched a hashtag campaign, #ForSuccessfulLiving, to mark its 30th anniversary.
 This global brand created shoppable videos with their models.

-Featuring models doing catwalks in a video, the users can buy the looks or products during the videos by clicking on it, which is redirected to the product page.
+Featuring models doing catwalks in a video, the users can buy the looks or products during the videos by clicking on them, which redirects to the product page.

 4. Made.com

-We have seen shoppable UGC fashion brands, but the brand Made.com is all about homeware and furniture.
+We have seen shoppable UGC fashion brands, but Made.com is a brand that focuses on homeware and furniture.
 Its UNBOXED campaign features shoppable user-generated content.

 The idea is to inspire users with how existing customers are using Made’s products.
 Along with the realistic and authentic UGC images, they embedded links to the featured products so that users can easily buy the products.